How to Use the Guide

 Recycle:

-Plastic bottle caps are no longer on the recyclables list for Bainbridge Island/Kitsap County.
-However, Ridwell, the local special recyclables subscription service, has a semi-annual collection of bottle caps.
-If you don’t have a Ridwell subscription, find a neighbor or friend who does and ask when the collection is and if you can contribute.
+Plastic bottle caps should be taken off bottle before recycling in Bainbridge Island/Kitsap County and put in the trash.
+However, Ridwell, the local special recyclables subscription service, will take bottle caps.
+If you don’t have a Ridwell subscription, find a neighbor or friend who does (over 1,200 islanders do) and ask if they will take them.
 The caps are recycled into new plastic pellets for manufacturing new plastic items.

 Reuse: